 Companies can buy an edited version of the Electoral Register.
 You can choose not to appear in this register by ticking the relevant box on the application form.

 What do I do once I've registered?

 Once you've registered voting is really easy.
-You will get a poll card which will tell you where to go to vote.
+If you want to vote at the polling station you will get a poll card which will tell you where to go to vote.

 If you are unable to attend the polling station on the day of the election you can apply to vote by post.

 Alternatively, you can nominate someone you trust to vote on your behalf by applying to vote by proxy.